Lumba sumba pass trek

 Lumba sumba pass trek detail itinerary

-Our trek to lumba sumba pass is a newly promoted off the beaten adventurous trek with 17 days itinerary compared to most walks in this region.
-The particular route is designed for globe trotters who wish to hike in a more relaxed manner than take a look this itinerary.
+Our Lumba sumba pass trekking is a newly promoted off the beaten adventurous trek with 17 days itinerary compared to most walks in this region.
+Lumba sumba pass trek particular route is designed for globe trotters who wish to hike in a more relaxed manner than take a look this itinerary.
 However for travelers who wish to do this route quickly but are walking with limited time wise than ask us for tailor made itinerary.Day 01: Arrived at Kathmandu valley

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu within B/B plan.
-Our representative will give you information about further programs.Day 02: Kathmandu city – World Heritage sites(1348m) sightseeing.
+Our representative will give you brief information about Lumba sumba pass trek programs.Day 02: Kathmandu city – World Heritage sites(1348m) sightseeing.

 All aspects of gear and conditions are discussed to make sure you’re fully prepared for the trip, and any last minute questions answered.
-After lunch we explore this medieval capital.
+Our professional private tourist guide will be there to take you roughly about 10 AM for your city tour.
+Than you can explore this medieval capital city Kathmandu together.
 We visit Boudhanath, also known as little Tibet.
 Then we visit Pasupatinath, holy temple of Hindu where cremation takes place by the holy river Bagmati.
 Later we visit Kathmandu Durbar Square and Syambhunath Stupa.
 And transfer to hotel.Day 03: Kathmandu to Taplejung and trek to Phoomling (Taplejung)

 The trek starts over Fungling (1777m) – the headquarters of Taplejung district.
 The trek passes through beautiful cardamom fields and Alnus trees (Uttis) until Hangdewa VDC which takes around two and half hours.
 On the way, there are small tea shops at Asangpati Tole, Gaigode Tole and Panisar Tole that can be used for alternative accommodation as they provide home stay facilities.
 From Panisar, the trek is downhill until the suspension bridge that acts as a border between Hangdewa VDC and Furumbu VDC.
 A walk of 10 minutes takes us to Pawa Village (1546m) for lunch.
 After lunch, the trek progresses along the banks of Tamor River to Mitlung – a walk of around two hours.
 Mitlung (909m) is our destination for the day as it has good camping sites with facilities like kitchen and dining hall.Day 04: Trek to Mithlung (909m/2,973 ft) village, 5 hours